runcycle/YelpCamp/README.md

-This project was created to learn node/express/mongoose in Colt Steele's Web Developer Bootcamp
+This project was created to learn node/express/mongoose in Colt Steele's Web Developer Bootcamp.